r1z4x/OWASPAttackSimulator/DEPLOYMENT_STATUS.md

 ### 🎉 **Project Status: DEPLOYMENT READY**

-The OWASPChecker project is now **fully ready for deployment** with:
+The OWASPAttackSimulator project is now **fully ready for deployment** with:

 - ✅ **Complete Infrastructure**: All Docker containers, build systems, and configurations
 - ✅ **Working Services**: CLI and GUI services running correctly